Industrial Automation Services

 A motion control system is only as reliable as the logic behind it, and that logic is where most automation projects are won or lost.
 PLC programming, HMI design, and SCADA integration are the layers between a machine’s physical components and the results it produces.
 Get them right, and the system runs predictably, operators can use it confidently, and your in-house team can maintain it without calling anyone.
 Get them wrong, and you spend years troubleshooting code nobody fully understands.

-At AMS, PLC and HMI programming aren’t deliverables we hand off at commissioning; it’s an engineering discipline we take seriously from the first site visit to the last line of documentation.
+At AMS, PLC and HMI programming aren’t deliverables we hand off at commissioning.
+It’s an engineering discipline we take seriously from the first site visit to the last line of documentation.

 A Human Machine Interface (HMI) provides operators with a way to interact with the system: view status, change settings, trigger actions, and diagnose faults.
 The HMI serves one audience above all others: the person running the machine every shift.
 That person needs information that’s clear at a glance and controls that don’t require a manual.
 HMI software development that prioritizes the engineer who programmed the system over the operator who runs it is a common failure point, and one that AMS deliberately designs against.